About KHOL

 Executive Director

-Emily has served as executive director of KHOL since June 2019.
-She has a background in ecological design and urban planning and has worked as a teacher on the US-Mexico border in Texas’ Rio Grande Valley, as a policy wonk in Washington, DC and as a land use planner in Wyoming.
-She is an avid fiddler of Appalachian old time music and other traditional folk styles.
-She has produced projects for the DC Fringe Festival, MIT’s Listening to the City Conference and the Megapolis Audio Festival and performed as a supernumerary with the Washington National Opera for over a decade.
+Emily has served as executive director of KHOL since June 2019, leading the station’s transformation into a dual-format broadcaster with an award-winning newsroom and a growing audience across the Rocky Mountain West.
+She brings a multidisciplinary background in ecological design and urban planning, and has worked as a teacher on the U.S.-Mexico border in Texas’ Rio Grande Valley, a policy analyst in Washington, D.C., and a land use planner in Wyoming.
+Outside of public media, Emily is an avid fiddler steeped in Appalachian old-time and other traditional folk styles.
+Her creative work includes projects for the DC Fringe Festival, MIT’s Listening to the City Conference, and the Megapolis Audio Festival.
+She also spent more than a decade performing as a supernumerary with the Washington National Opera.
 When not playing tunes or playing in the snow, she is working to tell the story of America’s favorite poor gal, Li’l Liza Jane.

 Music Director